navy pilots

 Also, astigmatism greater than +/- 1.00 diopter of the cylinder in either eye will not meet the Army’s minimum standards of military pilot vision requirements.

-The Army’s color vision is not as strict as other branches as a potential pilot can have up to three mistakes on the test plates.
+The Army’s color vision is not as strict as other branches as a potential pilot can pass with a mild color deficiency.

 After training, the Army will not disqualify a pilot for worsening vision as long as the vision is 20/400 or better.